 Following is some general information about living in the City of Howard.
 This is not a complete list.
 If you have questions or need more detail, you should ask the responsible person/department for clarification.

 City of Howard provides water, sewer and gas service, and billing only for trash service.

-To set up and turn on utilities, we will need a copy of your driver’s license and social security number; as well as the hook-up fee of $50 for water and/or $50 for gas.
+To set up and turn on utilities, we will need a copy of your driver’s license and social security number; as well as the hook-up fee of $100.
 An adult must be present at the house when any utilities are turned on.
 The City will not light your pilot lights for you.

 For bill payment or key return after hours, there is a mail slot on the City Office front door.